David-Bouhadana/M365-Defender-Hunting-Queries/Defender for O365/README.md

+# Bypass Emails with long sender addresses

+This KQL query retrieves email events from the last 24 hours where the sender's email address length is greater than 200 characters and there is exactly one attachment.
+It projects the sender's email address, the length of the sender's email address, and the delivery action.

+**Filtering by Timestamp**: The query filters email events to include only those that occurred in the last 24 hours.
+**Calculating Sender Email Length**: The query calculates the length of the sender's email address.
+**Filtering by Email Length and Attachment Count**: The query filters events to include only those where the sender's email address length is greater than 200 characters and the attachment count is equal to 1.
+**Projecting Columns**: The query projects the columns `SenderFromAddress`, `SenderEmailLength`, and `DeliveryAction`.

+This query is useful for identifying suspicious or abnormal emails sent in the last 24 hours with a very long sender email address and exactly one attachment.

 # Email Threat Report Phishing

 This KQL query is designed to detect phishing activity in email and collaboration tables over the past 30 days.
 The query performs the following steps: